sallamarieini/ohtu-project-RNames/workflow.md

 # NOT AT ALL READY, don't use this as a guideline just yet
 # Way of working

-the writer of this document realized that she is very, very lost with the workflow (pls delete this when this document will

 Description of the workflow in this project.

 ## Before starting new work